walterbender/logothings/AtariResearch.md

 # Atari Cambridge Research

-Atari Cambridge Research 1982-84
+## Atari Cambridge Research 1982-84

 In this very short lived lab a group of us, many of whom had been part of the MIT AI Lab's Logo Group, imagined a children's playstation of the future.
 Videos below show pieces of our work.

 At the same time we also taught Atari Logo to children.
 About Logo is a video of one such experience in a California school.

 [![Atari 1](./images/video19.png)](https://youtu.be/nisFUjnO87g)

 Just before the lab shut down we made a 25-minute video of our work.
 I have divided that video into the following seven segments.
 (Notes on Atari.)

 Overview

 [![Atari 2](./images/video20.png)](https://youtu.be/CR2CwKculBU)

- Margaret on Gesture
+Margaret on gesture

 [![Atari 3](./images/video21.png)](https://youtu.be/-Wq6SQTVM9M)